 We found 5 orthopedic surgeons who accept United Healthcare Compass near Jupiter, FL.

-Dr. Frank Delucia is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
-His areas of expertise include arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
-He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-After completing medical school at Georgetown University School of Medicine, Dr. Delucia performed his residency at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts.
-He has received distinctions including Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.
-Dr. Delucia is accepting new patients.
+Dr. Frank Delucia practices orthopedics/orthopedic surgery and sports medicine in Jupiter, FL.
+Dr. Delucia is especially interested in arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+He is accepting new patients.
+Dr. Delucia attended Georgetown University School of Medicine and then went on to complete his residency at Jefferson University Hospitals and a hospital affiliated with the University of Massachusetts.
+He has received the following distinctions: Florida Super Doctors 2009 - South Florida Edition and Florida Super Doctors.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Knee Problems, ...
 (Read more)

-Dr. Scott Norris' specialty is orthopedics/orthopedic surgery.
+Dr. Scott Norris specializes in orthopedics/orthopedic surgery.
 Dr. Norris graduated from UMDNJ-School of Osteopathic Medicine.
 His patients gave him an average rating of 4.0 out of 5 stars.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He is affiliated with Baptist Outpatient Services.

 Clinical interests: Wrist Problems, Elbow Problems, Shoulder Problems, Hand Problems

-Dr. Gaetano Scuderi sees patients in Jupiter, FL.
-His medical specialties are spine surgery and orthopedics/orthopedic surgery.
-Patient ratings for Dr. Scuderi average 2.0 stars out of 5.
-He is an in-network provider for United Healthcare HMO, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.
-He attended medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
+Dr. Gaetano Scuderi's specialties are spine surgery and orthopedics/orthopedic surgery.
+Dr. Scuderi's average patient rating is 2.0 stars out of 5.
+He takes several insurance carriers, including United Healthcare HMO, United Healthcare Compass, and United Healthcare Navigate.
+He studied medicine at SUNY, University at Buffalo School of Medicine & Biomedical Sciences.